ignite/cli/docs/guide/blog/comment-blog.md

 }
 ```

- You see in the `proto/blog/tx.proto` file that the `MsgCreateComment` has five fields: creator, title, body, blogID, and id.
+ You see in the `proto/blog/tx.proto` file that the `MsgCreateComment` has five fields: creator, title, body, PostID, and id.
 Since the purpose of the `MsgCreateComment` message is to create new comments in the store, the only thing the message needs to return is an ID of a created comments.
 The `CreateComment` rpc was already added to the `Msg` service:

 ```go
 rpc CreateComment(MsgCreateComment) returns (MsgCreateCommentResponse);